lcdonaldson/Todo_List/README.md

 # Todo_List
-Lazy todo list (mainly for practicing javascript
+Lazy todo list (mainly for practicing javascript) but also things like elm.